Are you having problems accessing different websites in Google Chrome and are greeted with an ERR_SSL_PROTOCOL_ERROR?

 Step 2.
 Next, type C:WindowsSystem32driversetc and hit Enter to open the folder path.

 Step 3.
-Lastly, click on the Hosts file and press Shift + Delete key on your keyboard.
+Lastly, click on the Hosts file and press the Shift + Delete key on your keyboard.
 Click on Yes to remove the file from your computer.

 Method 3: Clear SSL on Windows Settings